-- Almost Perfect is about the protagonist's struggle to come to grips with his crush on the new transfer student, who he later learns is transgender
+- Almost Perfect is about the protagonist's struggle to come to grips with his crush on the new transfer student, who he later learns is transgender.

 - In the book If I Was Your Girl, trans girl Amanda is outed to her boyfriend during a dance.
 He then asks if that makes him gay.

 - The Coldest Girl in Coldtown features an interesting variation, Valentina is a trans woman who has a crush on her friend Jameson.
 One of the main reasons she won't pursue a relationship with him is that she's afraid if he found out about her being trans, he'd reject her.
-Turns out though that he also had a thing for her as well and that he genuinely doesn't care about that at all.
+It turns out though that he also had a thing for her as well and that he genuinely doesn't care about that at all.

 - The book Freakboy revolves around a teenager, Brandon, realizing and coming to terms with the fact that he is genderfluid.
-One of the main plotlines is the difficulty this causes in his relationship with his girlfriend Vanessa: in the end, it's ambiguous whether they'll still be lovers or Amicable Exes.
+One of the main plotlines is the difficulty this causes in his relationship with his girlfriend Vanessa.
+In the end, it's ambiguous whether they'll still be lovers or Amicable Exes.

 - One CSI episode involves a victim who never came out to her long-time boyfriend and was planning on getting SRS behind his back.

 - In an infamous episode of The IT Crowd, Douglas dates April, a transgender reporter, who is pleased to find that he is so open-minded about accepting her gender reassignment.
-Unfortunately, it turns out that this was only due to One Dialogue, Two Conversations: When she told Douglas "I used to be a man," he was only half listening and thought she said "I'm from Iran."
+Unfortunately, it turns out that this was only due to One Dialogue, Two Conversations: when she told Douglas "I used to be a man," he was only half listening and thought she said, "I'm from Iran."
 She proceeds to start a No-Holds-Barred Beatdown on him, crashing right through a shareholder meeting.